Growing to Give Campaign

 • Fully ADA compliant

 NeighborGood is governed by a Board of Directors.
-The Capital Campaign Committee is composed of five board members with a passion for addressing this region’s need for a full-service food security agency and relevant subject matter expertise.
-The Capital Campaign Advisory Committee is a collection of partners and advocates that have endorsed and expressed enthusiasm for this historic project and meets on an individual basis with NeighborGood board members and representatives as needed.
+The Capital Campaign Committee is composed of five board members with a passion for addressing this region’s need for a full-service food security agency as well as holding relevant subject matter expertise.
+The Capital Campaign Advisory Committee is a collection of partners and advocates who have endorsed and expressed enthusiasm for this historic project and who meet on an individual basis, with NeighborGood board members and representatives.

 Capital Campaign Committee